e-dorigatti/e-dorigatti.github.io/_posts/2019-08-20-xkcd_commentary_frequentists_vs_bayesians.markdown

 to say that something is statistically significant, even though there is no particular reason to use this value and not another.
-The true story is that Fischer, who first developed the theory behind p-values, used this value as a cut-off to establish that somethig _fishy_ is going on (ha-ha) and worthy of more investigation.
+The true story is that Fischer, who first developed the theory behind p-values, used this value as a cut-off to establish that something _fishy_ is going on (ha-ha) and worthy of more investigation.
 In practice, nowadays, the investigation just stops at that threshold, as if we found the truth and nothing more needs to be done.
 (Check [here](https://xkcd.com/882/) and [here](https://xkcd.com/1478/) for other xkcd